A mixed origin Kiwi found on a private island that is a working commercial farm, 18km from Auckland city

 This decoration is made of fabric, sequins, beads and coloured metallic threads.
 It is nice and light for posting.
 If you need to send them internationally we can do it for you.
 Handy information - The cost to send up to 10x NZ Bird sparkly decorations to the same international address is the same as sending 1x.

-*The 13 Kiwis came from; Waipoua in Northland, one from the Coromandel and several from Hauturu / Little Barrier Island (the Hauturu population is thought to be a wide-combination of Taranaki Kiwi, indigenous Hauturu Kiwi, several Kiwis from the Taupo region including a White Kiwi, possibly a Kiwi from Maugaturoto (Northland), possibly a Little Spotted Kiwi from Milford Sounds and highly probable other Kiwi from other various unrecorded North Island locations)
+*The 13 Kiwis came from; Waipoua in Northland, one from the Coromandel and several from Hauturu / Little Barrier Island.
+The Hauturu population is thought to be a wide-combination of Taranaki Kiwi, indigenous Hauturu Kiwi, several Kiwis from the Taupo region including a White Kiwi, possibly a Kiwi from Maugaturoto (Northland), possibly a Little Spotted Kiwi from Milford Sounds and probably other Kiwi from other various unrecorded North Island locations.